kgrewee/roobie/docs/components/carousel.md

 Interactive slider full of content.
 Requires JS.

 ## TypeScript
-To use the Carousel class in TypeScript you must first declare it.
+To use the Carousel class in TypeScript you must declare it.
 ```ts
 declare var Carousel;
 ```